-3.3.2 ATIS.
+3.5.1 ATIS

-ATIS is the primary means for communicating RCR information.
+3.5.1.1 ATIS is the primary means for communicating runway surface conditions at controlled aerodromes.
 The RCR will describe conditions for each runway third in the direction of landing/take-off.

-3.3.3 Air-ground voice communications.
+3.5.2 Air-ground voice communications

-ATC will only provide RCR information through voice communications to inform about changes to the information provided via ATIS, or when specifically requested by a pilot.
+3.5.2.1 ATC will only provide RCR information through voice communications to inform about changes to the information provided via ATIS, or when specifically requested by a pilot.
+Normally, only the change in RWYCC or surface description will be communicated.